 Portfolio is a bundle of a mix of individual securities.
 The portfolio theory gives regularizing way to deal with investors to settle on choice to put their wealth in assets or securities under hazard.
 It depends on the assumption that speculators are risk averse and rational.
 This suggests that investors hold well diversified portfolios as opposed to putting their whole wealth in a single or few assets.
 Risk averse investors will consider risky assets in their portfolio just when they are remunerated with additional risk premium.
 The assumption of rationality infers that a man dependably wants to boost his return with minimum risk or minimize his risk at a given level of return.
-This reason investors looks to build an ideal portfolio construction.
+This reason investors looks to build an ideal portfolio with various classes of assets.
+The fundamental aim is to give an additional contribution in the area of portfolio construction.
 Distinguish the ideal way to construct portfolio of stocks for investors as inclination in their investment from the money market.